talltechy/scripts_snippets/auto-update.md

   The script logs each step to `/var/log/auto-update.log`.
 This log file contains timestamps and messages indicating the success or failure of each operation.

 - **Error Handling:**
-  If any step fails (updating the package list, upgrading packages, or cleaning the cache), the script logs the failure and exits with a non-zero status code.
+  If any step fails (updating the package list, upgrading packages, or cleaning the cache), the script logs the failure, sends an email notification, and exits with a non-zero status code.

+- **Email Notification:**
+  The script sends an email notification with the log file content to a specified email address upon completion.
+Ensure that the `mail` command is installed and configured on your system.
+Update the `EMAIL` variable in the script with your email address.

 - **OS Check:**
   The script checks if it is running on Alpine Linux by looking for the `/etc/alpine-release` file.
 If the file is not found, the script logs a message and exits.